jasonburk/userscript-micro.blog-dark/README.md

 ## Changes

 **2020.05.13.5**
-- Changed User Name font weight from 700 to 600
+- Changed User Name font weight from 700 to 600.
-- Updates to "Posts" page
+- Updates to "Posts" page.
-    - Fixed table background color on "Posts" page
+    - Fixed table background color on "Posts" page.
+- Update text contrasting colors so they meet WCAG AAA standard for for accessible text.

 **2020.05.11.1**
 - Initial release.